 Interests: Natalie is interested in researching the ‘scar’ of interpersonal violence, or how the body responds to a physical or sexual assault.
 Specifically, she is interested in how risk and protective factors in the aftermath of a trauma can impact the development of subsequent problems (PTSD, chronic pain, etc.).
 When she is out of the lab, Natalie enjoys playing video games, exploring city festivals, and cheering on her Atlanta Falcons football team.

 Interests: Tyler’s interests reside within the fields of clinical and health psychology.
-Specifically, he is interested in researching descending pathways that modulate pain, their neurophysiological mechanisms, and the relationship between cognitive processes and pain perception.
-In his free time, Tyler enjoys various forms of swing dancing (lindy hop, balboa, and east coast) and eating ranch flavored Doritos.
+Specifically, he is interested in researching descending pathways that modulate pain, their neurophysiological mechanisms, and the relationship between self-regulatory processes and pain.
+In his free time, Tyler enjoys various forms of swing dancing (lindy hop, balboa, and east coat) and playing video games.

 Interests: Grey is a junior from Edmond, Oklahoma.
 Grey runs on the track&field team and specializes in middle-distance running.
 Grey is pursuing a Bachelor of Science Degree in Psychology along with minors in Coaching and History.
 His interests in psychology include health and sports psychology.
 Grey plans on pursuing a master’s degree upon graduating from TU.
 When he is not being a nerd in the lab, Grey can be found being a nerd somewhere else as he reads the latest Marvel comic book or takes his Jigglypuff for a walk.
 In addition to cultivating his nerdiness, Grey is often seen dunking on anybody that tries to guard him on the court.